google/styleguide/pyguide.md

             pass
 ```

-Inheriting from `object` is needed to make properties work properly in Python 2,
+Inheriting from `object` is needed to make properties work properly in Python 2
-and can protect your code from some potential incompatibility with Python 3.
-It
+and can protect your code from potential incompatibility with Python 3.
+It also
-also defines special methods that implement the default semantics of objects
+defines special methods that implement the default semantics of objects
 including `__new__`, `__init__`, `__delattr__`, `__getattribute__`,
 `__setattr__`, `__hash__`, `__repr__`, and `__str__`.